markjaquith/wp-help/readme.md

 Upgrade if you want to use WP Help in one of these languages: Bulgarian, German, Spanish, Mexican Spanish, Macedonian, Dutch, Brazilian Portuguese, or Russian.

 ## Changelog ##
+### 1.2 ###
+* New or updated translations for Gujarati, Norwegian, and Brazilian Portuguese.
+* CSS fixes for WordPress 3.5.
+* More robust AJAX saving when save events overlap.

 ### 1.1 ###
 * Feature: drag and drop reordering of the documents list.
 * Feature: local /wp-admin/ links are rewritten when shared through the API so that they're wp-admin-relative and thus work on the destination site.